hoon-ock/multi-view/generation/README.md

    You can download our training data and checkpoints from this link: [link](https://doi.org/10.6084/m9.figshare.27208356.v2).
 Find the `gen_data` and `gen_checkpoint` directory.

-   **Note**: We have noticed an issue with the generation checkpoint download.
-This checkpoint issue will be resolved before July 4th, 2025.
+   > **⚠️ IMPORTANT NOTE**: We have noticed an issue with the generation checkpoint download.
+This checkpoint issue will be resolved before **July 4th, 2025**. ⚠️

 ---